nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceoption/v1.0.0/ingest.md

 ### <a name="create-update-serviceoption"></a> Create / Update a Service Option

-Service option concepts can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/serviceoption/<native-id>?provider=<provider-id>`.
+Service Option concepts can be created or updated by sending an HTTP PUT with the metadata to the URL `%CMR-ENDPOINT%/serviceoption/<native-id>?provider=<provider-id>`.
 The response will include the [concept id](#concept-id) and the [revision id](#revision-id).
 The contents of the metadata is passed in the body of the request.

 ```
 curl -v -XPOST \